-The starkly beautiful Djebel Saghro range of mountains continues the line of the Anti Atlas, rising up between the High Atlas and Dades valley to the north, with the Sahara stretching away to the north.
+The starkly beautiful Jebel Saghro range of mountains continues the line of the Anti Atlas, rising between the High Atlas and Dades valley to the north, with the Sahara stretching away to the south.

-Djebel Saghro trek could take anything from 5 to 12 days and choices are endless.
+Jebel Saghro trek could take anything from 5 to 12 days, and choices are endless.
 A few highlights do stand out.
-First on most people’s list is Bab n’Ali, an amazing area of rock pinnacles and weird geological formations.
+First on most people’s list is Bab n’Ali, a fantastic area of rock pinnacles and weird geological formations.
 The Tête de Chamaux ( head of the camel) cliffs, above Igli, are also impressive, as is the Taggourt Plateau.
 There are many other plateaus, rock formations, and peaks to Explore.